-For those skills that need practice time, such as learning to draw, try to snaffle a 20-30-minute period each day and squeeze in some learning time.
+For those skills that need practice time, such as learning to draw, code etc, try to snaffle a 20-30-minute period each day and squeeze in some learning time.

 The trick with any learning is to just start it and keep doing it.
 I find it’s better to do something each day than just one big session once a week.
 Keep it fresh, get organised and make use of those minutes and hours you previously thought weren’t available.

 Nonsense.
 Ok, maybe there are some things that you’ll never be able to do, but unless you have a go you’ll never know.

 I hear too many people say they can’t do something before they have even attempted it.
 Why not have a go and see whether it is possible?

 Keep trying.
 Don’t give up at the first hurdle.

 Learn what you can and keep practicing.
 There will be loads of opportunities to put your learning to use.
 For example, if you are learning to code, then why not create your own website or automate a tedious task you do each day?